 Victoire does seem to be characterized that way a lot in Next Gen head canon, I have noticed.
 Fandom has an unfortunate tendency to tie physical beauty to bitchiness, and I’m not quite sure why that is.
 My suspicion is it’s an attempt to avoid the mythical “Mary Sue” by giving beautiful girls personality flaws.

-awkwardly-amazing asked: Oh my word, I love your fanmixes! c: Jw, would you be able to tell me the names of the people you used as the covers, since they're basically exactly how I imagined the next gen would look and (apart from Andrew Garfield - excellent choice, btw), I don't know who they are ... :)
+awkwardly-amazing said: Oh my word, I love your fanmixes! c: Jw, would you be able to tell me the names of the people you used as the covers, since they're basically exactly how I imagined the next gen would look and (apart from Andrew Garfield - excellent choice, btw), I don't know who they are ... :)

 Molly - Jane Levy